crockstylie/fr-antoinehory-divination/README.md

 ---

-*This README was generated with the help of an AI assistant and tailored for the Oraknium project.*
+*This README was generated as well as the app with the help of an AI assistant and tailored for the Oraknium project.*